broadinstitute/chbv/_pages/research.md

 nav_order: 3
 ---

 The human brain is among the most complex biological objects known: more than 100 billion highly specialized cells, connected in specific ways, cooperate to engage in problem-solving, observation, empathy, insight, and direction of the human body.
 And yet, one of the most striking aspects of human experience involves variation in brain function: no two individuals think or behave in the same way.
-This diversity drives humanity’s creativity and resourcefulness; it also shapes each person’s vulnerability to neurodevelopmental, neuropsychiatric and neurological disorders, through mechanisms that are still unknown but critical to understand.
-To fully understand the brain’s function and vulnerabilities, we must know and be instructed by its biological diversity across people.
+This variation drives humanity’s creativity and resourcefulness; it also shapes each person’s vulnerability to neurodevelopmental, neuropsychiatric and neurological disorders, through mechanisms that are still unknown but critical to understand.
+To fully understand the brain’s function and vulnerabilities, we must know and be instructed by its biological variation across people.

 <img src="/assets/img/neuron3.webp" alt="Artist rendering of a network of neurons" height="100%" width="100%" display="block">